StackVista/stackstate-docs/setup/install-stackstate/kubernetes_install/ingress.md

       secretName: tls-secret
 ```

 The one thing standing out in this file is the nginx annotation to increase the allowed `proxy-body-size` to `50m` \(larger than any expected request\).
-By default Nginx allows only body sizes of maximum `1m`.
+By default, Nginx allows only body sizes of maximum `1m`.
 StackState agents and other data providers can sometimes send much larger requests.
-Therefore regardless if you're using Nginx or another ingress controller you want make sure that the allowed body size is large enough.
+Therefore, regardless if you're using Nginx or another ingress controller, you want to make sure that the allowed body size is large enough.

 Now include this `ingress_values.yaml` file when running the helm command to deploy StackState: